 The RedMagic 5G Lite, packed with Snapdragon 765G, is one of the most powerful gaming smartphones for gamers.
 The device rocks the gaming industry with its 6.65-inch 144Hz Full HD+ AMOLED panel.
 We get a 240Hz Touch Response Rate for a very touch-sensitive gaming trigger.
 There is a 5,100 mAh battery that comes with 18W fast charging.

 iQOO Neo 3 5G

-It is one of the best value for money smartphone out there in the market. iQOO is a relatively new contender in the smartphone industry, and already they have made quite the name for themselves as a sub-brand under Vivo.
+It is one of the best value-for-money smartphones out there in the market. iQOO is a relatively new contender in the smartphone industry, and already they have made quite the name for themselves as a sub-brand under Vivo.
 This 144Hz refresh rate smartphone was launched in China a couple of weeks ago and is expected to hit the worldwide markets soon.

 iQOO Z1 5G

-This is like a cheaper alternative from iQOO for people who can’t afford the iQOO Neo 3 as it comes with somewhat similar specifications.
-You get a 6.67 inch FHD+ IPS display with a 144Hz refresh rate.
+This is like a cheaper alternative from iQOO for people who can’t afford the iQOO Neo 3, as it comes with similar specifications.
+You get a 6.67-inch FHD+ IPS display with a 144Hz refresh rate.
 You also get the latest flagship processor from MediaTek, the MediTek Dimensity 1000+.
-Internally you get up to 8GB of RAM and 256 GB of internal storage.
-In the camera depart, we get a similar 48MP+8MP+2MP set up in the back and a single 16MP shooter in the front.
-Powering it all is a 4500 mAh along with support for 44W fast wired charging.
-This is the first phone ever that supports hardware playback support for AV1 codec.
+Internally, you get up to 8GB of RAM and 256 GB of internal storage.
+In the camera depart, we get a similar 48MP+8MP+2MP setup in the back and a single 16MP shooter in the front.
+Powering it all is a 4500 mAh and support for 44W fast wired charging.
+This is the first phone ever that supports hardware playback support for the AV1 codec.
 With this iQOO device too, you get Android 10 out of the box.